bootdotdev/blog/content/golang/golang-vs-java-go.md

 ## Golang vs Java: Which Is Better for Beginners?

-Java and Go are both high-level languages, offering better readability than mid-level languages like C++ -- but that’s where Java’s beginner-friendly nature ends.
+Java and Go are both high-level languages, offering better readability than mid-level languages like C++ -- but that's where Java's beginner-friendly nature ends.

 Java is object-oriented, a model based on organizing software around data or objects, rather than function and logic.
 As a developer, you focus on manipulating the objects, not the logic surrounding them, and once an object is known, you sort it into a class.

-The benefit of OOP is the great reusability and efficiency it offers, though it’s more difficult to learn and use -- especially for beginners.
+The benefit of OOP is the great reusability and efficiency it offers, though it's more difficult to learn and use -- especially for beginners.
 It can take years to master object-oriented programming to its full potential.

 Alternatively, Golang is praised for being easy to learn and perfect for beginners, and as a newer language, it offers better optimized features.
-It’s also a procedural language, which is notoriously easier to write than object-oriented languages.
+It's also a procedural language, which is notoriously easier to write than object-oriented languages.

-Golang’s procedural approach is derived from imperative programming and uses procedures and subroutines to perform computations.
-You’ll directly instruct the device on how to complete a task by using logical steps like you’re writing down a recipe for the device to follow.
+Golang's procedural approach is derived from imperative programming and uses procedures and subroutines to perform computations.
+You'll directly instruct the device on how to complete a task by using logical steps like you're writing down a recipe for the device to follow.

 With more and more people switching to tech without traditional degrees, easy-to-learn languages like Golang are insanely useful.
 It truly is a language for the modern age, and while it may not be as established as Java, it has a bright future.

-On top of being easy to learn, Go continues to outpace Java in the [2020 Stack Overflow survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved), beating it in the ‘most loved’ and ‘most wanted’ categories for languages among developers.
+On top of being easy to learn, Go continues to outpace Java in the [2020 Stack Overflow survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved), beating it in the 'most loved' and 'most wanted' categories for languages among developers.
 So, beginners learning Go are well positioned to succeed.

 **Conclusion:** Go is better for beginners and considered easier to learn than Java.